gleneivey/grunt-environmental/README.md

 configuration, but invoking them just via `exec` has no effect on the environment available in the node interpreter.
-This task evaluates the environment, executes environmental's script, re-checks the shell environment afterward, and then makes whatever environment changes the script has made to the environment it ran within to the environment in node's `process.env`.
+This task evaluates the environment, executes environmental's script, re-checks the shell environment afterward, and then the changes the script made to the environment it ran within, are made to the environment in node's `process.env`.

 When the `environmental` Grunt task is invoked with a target,